statamic/docs/content/collections/docs/static-caching.md

 ## Caching Strategies

 Various caching strategies can be configured in different ways.
-Out of the box, in `static_cache.php` you will find two pre-configured strategies - one for each supported driver.
+Out of the box, in `static_caching.php` you will find two pre-configured strategies - one for each supported driver.

 ``` php
 return [